 Carey terminated its agreement with CL&P on 25 May 2012.
-It says the basis for this was Carey again becoming aware that CL&P was offering consumers cash incentives for transferring to a Carey SIPP and making investments.
+It says it did this because Carey again becoming aware that CL&P was offering consumers cash incentives for transferring to a Carey SIPP and making investments.
 It says this came to light when consumers contacted it to ask when the money would be paid.